jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

 ### 59 Functions of enforcement officers
 The functions of an enforcement officer are to—
-  (a) investigate compliance with this Act, regulations made under this Act, and the conditions of licences and permits issued under this Act; and
+  (a) investigate compliance with this Act, regulations made under this Act, and the conditions of licences, permits, and authorisations issued under this Act; and
-  (b) take all reasonable steps to ensure that this Act, regulations made under this Act, and the conditions of licences and permits issued under this Act are complied with; and
+  (b) take all reasonable steps to ensure that this Act, regulations made under this Act, and the conditions of licences, permits, and authorisations issued under this Act are complied with; and
-  (c) promote compliance with the requirements of this Act, regulations made under this Act, and the conditions of licences and permits issued under this Act by providing information, education, and advice about those requirements.
+  (c) promote compliance with the requirements of this Act, regulations made under this Act, and the conditions of licences, permits, and authorisations issued under this Act by providing information, education, and advice about those requirements.

 **Powers of enforcement officers**

 ### 60 Powers of enforcement officers
-(1) For the purpose of exercising any of his or her functions under section 59(a) and (b), an enforcement officer may— (a) enter a launch facility or any other premises or place where any launch vehicle, payload, high-altitude vehicle, high-altitude payload, related equipment, or technical data is held and inspect the site or other premises or any other place and any launch vehicle, payload, high-altitude vehicle, high-altitude payload, related equipment, or technical data:
+(1) For the purpose of exercising any of his or her functions under section 59(a) and (b), an enforcement officer may— (a) enter a launch facility or any other premises or place where any launch vehicle, payload, high-altitude vehicle, high-altitude payload, ground-based space infrastructure, related equipment, or technical data is held and inspect the site or other premises or any other place and any launch vehicle, payload, high-altitude vehicle, high-altitude payload, ground-based space infrastructure, related equipment, or technical data:
-  (b) seize and detain any launch vehicle, payload, high-altitude vehicle, high-altitude payload, related equipment, or technical data:
+  (b) seize and detain any launch vehicle, payload, high-altitude vehicle, high-altitude payload, ground-based space infrastructure, related equipment, or technical data:
-  (c) require any licensee or permit holder, employee of a licensee or permit holder, or other person to produce any document within that person’s possession or control relating to a launch, payload, or high-altitude payload and make copies of that document:
+  (c) require any licensee, permit holder, or authorisation holder, employee of a licensee, permit holder, or authorisation holder, or other person to produce any information or document within that person’s possession or control relating to any launch, payload, high-altitude payload, or ground-based space infrastructure and make copies of that information or document:
-  (d) question any licensee or permit holder, employee of a licensee or permit holder, or other person about a launch or the operation of any launch vehicle, payload, high-altitude vehicle, or high-altitude payload:
+  (d) question any licensee, permit holder, or authorisation holder, employee of a licensee, permit holder, or authorisation holder, or other person about a launch or the operation of any launch vehicle, payload, high-altitude vehicle, high-altitude payload, or ground-based space infrastructure:
-  (e) question any licensee or permit holder, or employee of a licensee or permit holder, about compliance with this Act, regulations made under this Act, or the conditions of any licence or permit issued under this Act:
+  (e) question any licensee, permit holder, or authorisation holder, or employee of a licensee, permit holder, or authorisation holder, about compliance with this Act, regulations made under this Act, or the conditions of any licence, permit, or authorisation issued under this Act:
-  (f) test, or require testing of, at the expense of a licensee or permit holder, any launch vehicle, payload, high-altitude vehicle, high-altitude payload, or related equipment.
+  (f) test, or require testing of, at the expense of a licensee, permit holder, or authorisation holder, any launch vehicle, payload, high-altitude vehicle, high-altitude payload, ground-based space infrastructure, or related equipment:
+  (g) assess, or require the assessment of, at the expense of an authorisation holder, the authorisation holder’s protective security arrangements or partner due diligence arrangements:
+  (h) enter any premises or place where GBSI or related equipment is held and take all reasonable steps to disable it.
 (2) The provisions of subparts 1, 4, 5, 6, 7, 9, and 10 of Part 4 of the Search and Surveillance Act 2012 (except sections 118 and 119) apply.

 ### 61 Provisions relating to entry to dwellinghouse or marae